cmdruid/regtest-workbench/README.md

 ## Meet Bob, also funded by master, who connects to Alice and opens a channel.
 ./start/sh --faucet=master --peer=alice --channel=alice bob

-... repeat for as many nodes as your like!
+... repeat for as many nodes as you like!

+## A quick tutorial is also built into the help screen.
+./start.sh --help
 ```
-Each node is designed to automatically connect with peers (Bitcoin and Lightning), request funds from a designated node, open channels, and auto-balance those channels.
+Each node is designed to automatically connect with peers (*on bitcoin and lightning*), request funds from a designated node, open channels, and auto-balance those channels.
+All argument flags are optional.
+The final argument (*which needs no flag*) will give your node a name tag.

-Nodes with the `--seed` flag will get your chain started by auto-generating blocks up to a certain height.
+Use the `--seed` flag with your first node in order to initiate the chain.
+The seed node will auto-generate blocks up to a certain height.
 Block rewards require 100 blocks to mature, so the default height is 150.
-You only need to use this flag once, and it should be on your first node.
+You only need to use this flag once.

+The `--mine` flag will configure a node to watch the mempool, then auto-mine blocks when it sees an unconfirmed transaction.
+The default poll time is 2 seconds, in order to process transactions quickly.
+If you wish to deploy multiple miners, use a much longer poll time (*or suffer from chain splits!*), or configure a fixed block schedule.
+See [/doc/man.md](doc/man.md) for more info.

+The `--peer` and `--channel` flags will intsruct nodes on whom to peer and open channels with.
+These flags accept a comma-separated list of nametags (*e.x alice,bob,carol*).
+The `--faucet` flag will instruct your node to request funding from another node.
+Nodes are smart enough to configure their own wallets, negotiate funding, and balance their channels accordingly!

-*You should also use your seed node as your facuet, since those blocks rewards will make it filthy rich.*
+> Tip: *Designate your seed node as the main faucet, since the initial block rewards will make it filthy rich!
+Miners may also generate blocks in order to procure funds if their wallet balance is low.*

-Nodes with the `--mine` flag will scan the mempool and auto-mine blocks in order to settle transactions quickly (can also be configured to mine on a schedule).

-Nodes with the `--tor` flag will auto-magically peer and route with other nodes that have Tor enabled, no extra configuration required!
-Any node with tor enabled can still accept peering on both networks, but will prefer tor.
+Nodes with the `--tor` flag will auto-magically setup onion routing and peer with other tor-enabled nodes, no extra configuration required!
+This flag will also make node endpoints available as (v3) hidden services.
+Tor-enabled nodes can still communicate with non-tor nodes, but default to using tor if available.

-*This project is designed to automate completely over tor, meaning you can build a regtest network across multiple networks and machines!*

-All required authentication keys and credentials are generated and stored in the `/share` folder for easy access (for you and your nodes).
-The files are namespaced and refreshed each time you restart a given node, so feel free to `--wipe` a node's data store on a frequent basis.
+All settings, keys and credentials for running nodes are stored in the `/share` folder.
+Each node will mount and scan this folder in order to peer and communicate with other nodes.
+Files for a given node are refreshed when you restart that node, so feel free to modify a node's settings and data on a frequent basis!

+> Note: *This project is designed to automate completely over tor, using the `/share` folder.
+You can copy / distribute these files onto other machines and build a regtest network across multiple networks!*

-Each node launches with a simple web-wallet (provided by sparko) to manage invoices and test payments between nodes.
-You also have quick access to `bitcoin-cli` and `lightning-cli` from the terminal.
+Each node launches with a simple web-wallet for managing invoices and test payments (*provided by sparko*).
+Nodes will print their local address and login credentials to the console upon startup.
+You can also manage payments easily using `bitcoin-cli` and `lightning-cli`.

-The `./run/entrypoint.sh` start script included with each node is designed to be re-run repeatedly from the terminal, in order to refresh configurations and resolve any issues during a node's startup process.
+The `./run/entrypoint.sh` startup script is the heart of each node, and is designed to be re-run as many times as you like.
+If you have a node with issues, try entering the console to run the script manually.
+The entrypoint script is very informative, and will help refresh configurations, restart services, or diagnose / resolve issues that crop up during the startup process.

+> Tip: *Use the `--interactive` flag to enter a node's console before the entrypoint script is run.
+This flag will also mount the /run folder directly, allowing you to hack / modify the source code for this project in real-time.
+Don't forget to use version control. ;-)*

-All nodes ship with Flask and Nodejs included, plus a core library of tools for connecting to the underlying Bitcoin / Lightning daemons. *Work in progress* Check out the example projects located in `contrib/examples`, so you can jump into web/app development right away!
+All nodes ship with Flask and Nodejs included, plus a core library of tools for connecting to the underlying Bitcoin / Lightning daemons. *Work in progress* Check out the example projects located in `contrib/examples` if you want to jump into web/app development right away!

 ## How it works